20 Types of Cars and Body Styles Explained

 Minivan

-When designing minivans, the focus is usually on the size of the cabin space rather than the size of the storage space.
-These types of cars are often associated with station wagons and family cars.
+Minivans fuselage design revolves around the cabin space rather than the storage space.
+These cars tend to be categorized with station wagons and family type cars.

-It was made with the specific idea of accommodating a whole family in it.
-It has a lot of cargo space, but not much compared to the hatchback.
+It was made with the specific idea in mind to accommodate a whole family in there.
+It has a lot of cargo space compared to the hatchback, but not by much.

 #9.
 PICKUP TRUCK.